mvolkmann/blog/src/deno.md

 Dependencies are not cataloged in a `package.json` file, which is not used at all.
-The many sub-commands of the `deno` command make npm scripts, implemented in a `package.json` file, less necessary.
+The many subcommands of the `deno` command make npm scripts, implemented in a `package.json` file, less necessary.